lycus/mci/docs/instruction_set.rst

 the element count.
 Otherwise, it represents the amount of array elements to be allocated.
 The source register must be of type ``uint``.

-If the requested amount of memory could not be allocated or if the source register is equal to zero, a null pointer is assigned to the target register;
+If the target register is a pointer and the source register holds a zero value, the target register is set to a null pointer.

-otherwise, the pointer to the allocated memory is assigned.
+If the requested amount of memory could not be allocated, a null pointer is assigned to the target register; otherwise, the pointer to the allocated memory is assigned.

 If the allocation was successful, all allocated memory is guaranteed to be completely zeroed out.